 Our Interactive Seasonality Chart lets you interactively determine how frequently a stock rises during each month of the year.

 The idea is that certain stocks perform better during particular months of the year.
-This tool will allow you to confirm whether or not those kind of “seasonal” effects happen for any ticker symbol in our database.
+This tool will allow you to confirm whether or not these kinds of “seasonal” effects happen for any ticker symbol in our database.

 In the example above, each histogram bar represents a different month of the year.
 The height of each bar is determined by the percentage of years that the stock ($SPX in this case) has risen during that month.
 The number at the bottom of each column is the average gain/loss for that month.
 The slider at the bottom of the chart lets you change the chart's timeframe.
 In addition to “Histogram” mode, there are two other modes for viewing the underlying data - “Separate Scales” and “Same Scale.”
 Here's what they look like: